Pushing your app with Cloud Foundry CLI (cf push)

 Customize basic app settings (optional)

 Basic settings to customize when pushing an app include:

 Name: You can use any series of alphanumeric characters as the name of your app.

-Instances: Generally speaking, the more app instances you run, the less downtime your app will experience.
+Instances: Generally speaking, the more app instances you run, the less downtime your app experiences.
 If your app is still in development, running a single instance can simplify troubleshooting.
 For any production app, Cloud Foundry recommends a minimum of two instances.

 Memory limit: The maximum amount of memory that each instance of your app can consume.
 If an app instance exceeds this limit, Cloud Foundry restarts the instance.
 If an app instance exceeds its memory limit repeatedly in a short period of time, Cloud Foundry delays restarting the app instance.